Infostrux-Solutions/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

 ## SCALE UP/DOWN: Resizing Warehouses ##
 A Virtual Warehouse can `SCALE UP/DOWN` (be resized), manually, at any time, even while running
   * used for handling complex, long-running queries or ingesting large data sets
-  * running queries will complete at the current size
-  * queued and new queries run at the new size
+  * when resized while running, currently executing queries will complete at the current size; queued and new queries will execute at the new size
-  * Efficient scale up/down should give approximately linearly proportionate results, e.g. running a query on a query with a double size should cut the query run time in half.
+  * Efficient scale up/down should give approximately linearly proportionate results, e.g. running a query on a double-sized warehouse should cut the query run time in half.
   * It is recommended to keep queries and workloads of similar complexity and with similar compute demands on the same warehouse to simplify compute resource size management
   * Resizing can be included in SQL scripts so a warehouse can be scaled up/down depending on the demands of subsequent queries